GarimaSarangal/GarimaSarangal/README.md

 - 👋 Hi, I’m @GarimaSarangal
 - 👀 I am Software Engineer at Microsoft.
 Currently enjoying working on [Lobe](https://www.lobe.ai/) and [AIBuilder](https://docs.microsoft.com/en-us/ai-builder/overview)
 - 💞️ Always up for working on new ideas.
-Feel free to reach out to me if have something exciting to work on.
+Feel free to reach out if have some exciting idea.
 - 📫 How to reach me - garimasarangal@gmail.com , LinkedIn - [Garima Sarangal](https://www.linkedin.com/in/garimasarangal/)

 <!---